 Come back in time.
 By 900 BC, in his "Odyssey", Homer dealed with "a golden chain of exquisite workmanship strung with amber beads that gleamed like the sun" that received Penelope as a gift.
 In the 1st century BC, in Imperial Rome, Pliny the Elder reported the discovery of a strange property of this matter called amber.

 Today the price of these amber drops can still be high, mainly when they content inclusions of bugs, flowers, etc, that lived on Earth during the Jurassic or Eocen time.
 The specimen displayed at left for example, extracted from my collection, is roughly 40 millions years !
 This close-up is enlarged 2.5x.

 But this stone had another property, still stranger.
 After have been rubbed with wool or by fur it is able of attracting thin objects like feathers, leaves and fibers.
 By 600 BC, the famous Greek philosopher Thales of Miletus called this special property "elektron", from which is derived the latin word "electrocus" meaning " produce from amber by friction", and of course the modern word "electricity".
 In fact the amber is able of storing electricity and to produce discharges of static.

 However, we had to wait the years 1800s and the works of Michael Faraday to discover the true relationship existing between electricity and magnetism.
 But his works were not associated to mathematic developments.
 So, in 1873 the Scotsman James Clerk Maxwell "redesigned" these concepts in mathematical form and invented the electromagnetic waves.
-Today, Maxwell's equations are always used to calculate characteristics of waves that they propagate in a tube receiver or a satellite antenna.
+Today, Maxwell's equations are always used to calculate characteristics of waves that they propagate in a tube receiver or a satellite antenna among other applications.

 Maxwell created the fundamental concept of "field", giving up the one of electric fluids in ether.
 "The field" told he, "creates a canvas across all the sky".
 This property allows Maxwell to predict the existence of (electromagnetic) waves.
-Outside the field the force has no effect.
-It is for this reason that outside the electromagnetic field of a broadcasting station, we cannot hear at all its emissions.
+Outside the field, the force has no effect.
+It is for this reason that outside the electromagnetic field of a broadcasting station, we cannot capture its emissions.

 1844 : Samuel Morse invents the telegraphy